danwing/cidfi/draft-wing-cidfi.md

   * use Destination Connection ID to indicate packet importance

-To maintain CIDFI operation when topology remains the same, the CIDFI client signals the CIDFI-aware network elements of that 'next' Destination CID.
+To maintain CIDFI operation when topology remains the same, the CIDFI client signals the CNEs of that 'next' Destination CID.
 When QUIC detects a topology change, however, that Destination CID MUST NOT be used by the peer, otherwise it links the communication on the old topology to the new topology ({{Section 9.5 of QUIC}}).
-Thus, an additional Connection ID is purposefully not communicated from the CIDFI client to its CIDFI-aware network elements, so that Connection ID can be immediately used by the peer during connection migration when the topology changes.
+Thus, an additional Connection ID is purposefully not communicated from the CIDFI client to its CNEs, so that
+Connection ID can be immediately used by the peer during connection migration when the topology changes.